 It’s that time of year when the weather is changing, holiday decor is appearing on the shelves and gift-giving may be on the mind.
 Along with connection, cheer and cups of cocoa, this season can also bring about lengthy shopping lists and overwhelming decisions.
 If whether or not to buy your child a smartphone is one of those choices, you are not alone!

 If you feel like video games aren’t what they used to be, you’re right.
 The days of Pac-Man and Atari are long gone, replaced with virtual reality headsets and hyper-realistic war zones.
-Today, we’re sharing a detailed look at what has changed and how you can bring back some of the more relational elements you might remember from your childhood.

 Virtual reality uses technology to create a simulated world or experience, typically through the use of a headset that provides a 180- or 360-degree view.
 It is an immersive experience, making the user feel as if they are truly inside a virtual world.